GitMirroring/gnuboot/site/git.md

 A simple guide to properly configure your git installation to send emails has been made by [sourcehut](https://git-send-email.io/) or you can use the [sourcehut interface](https://man.sr.ht/git.sr.ht/#sending-patches-upstream) to create patches.

+You'll have to specify the mailing list address:

+	git config --local sendemail.to ~libreboot/libreboot-devel@lists.sr.ht

+Since the mailing list accepts patches for all the repositories we manage, please specify which repository your patch is for.
+To do this, you'll need to use:

+	git config format.subjectPrefix "name_of_the_repo][PATCH"

+Please also sign-off your patches, which you can configure with:

+	git config format.signOff yes

 Once you have submitted your patch, the genuine Libreboot maintainers will be notified via the mailing list and will start reviewing it.
 You can see the status of you patch via the